⚖️CLAT / Law14 May 2026

 How to Prepare

-Securing a seat in an NLU requires rigorous and strategic preparation.
-Here’s a breakdown of key areas to focus on:
+Securing a seat in an NLU requires dedicated and strategic preparation.
+Here’s a breakdown of how students should approach their preparation:

-- Understand the CLAT Syllabus: The CLAT exam tests candidates on English Language, Current Affairs including General Knowledge, Legal Reasoning, Logical Reasoning, and Quantitative Techniques.
-Familiarize yourself thoroughly with each section.
+• Understand the CLAT Syllabus: CLAT tests English Language, Current Affairs including General Knowledge, Legal Reasoning, Logical Reasoning, and Quantitative Techniques.
+A thorough understanding of each section is crucial.

-- Practice Regularly: Consistent practice is key.
-Solve previous years' CLAT papers to understand the exam pattern, difficulty level, and time management.
+• Regular Practice and Mock Tests: Consistent practice is key.
+Solve previous years' CLAT papers and take regular mock tests to simulate exam conditions, identify weak areas, and improve time management.

-- Develop Reading Comprehension Skills: The English and Legal Reasoning sections heavily rely on comprehension.
-Read widely and practice analyzing passages.
+• Develop Reading Comprehension Skills: The English and Legal Reasoning sections heavily rely on reading and comprehending passages.
+Practice reading diverse texts to enhance speed and understanding.

 What Should Students Do Next?